jambonz/sbc-registrar/README.md

 ```
 It is the responsibility of the customer-side logic to retrieve the associated password for the given username and authenticate the request by calculating a response token and comparing it to that provided in the request.

+The `auth` property in the `authCallback` object is optional.
+It should be provided if the customer callback is using HTTP Basic Authentication to protect the endpoint.

 If the request is successfully authenticated, the callback should return a 200 OK response with a JSON body including:
 ```
 {"status": "ok"}